d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 at each step,
 the predicted token from the previous time step is fed into the decoder as an input.
+One simple strategy is to sample whichever token the decoder has assigned the highest probability when predicting at each step.
 As in training, at the initial time step the beginning-of-sequence ("&lt;bos&gt;") token is fed into the decoder.